-Saudi air raids kill 70 Yemeni civilians – The Punch
+Saudi raids kill over 70 Yemeni civilians in 48 hours – Aljazeera.com

 |